+SOPHOMORES Re-Evaluate: You have completed your first year at NBHS.
+Now is a time to review what went well and what areas might need improvement.
+From the first day of school strive to do your best -- it will pay off!
 No regrets: So often, older students can be heard saying, "I wish I would have studied more and worked harder."
 Avoid this happening to you.
 You only go through high school once.
 Do your best now, so you have fewer regrets later.
 Things to do your Sophomore year:

 - Participate in extracurricular activities. - Review your high school class plan.
 Take the most difficult classes you can handle.
 Stay focused on your school work.
-Students are flagged for Running Start (2-year program), and CEANCI Programs, and other Pathways /Advance Now at RVC in the fall of Sophomore year. - Do your best on the PSAT 10 assessment in April.
-This assessment along with your grades will determine your course placement for next year. - Consider earning college credit while in high school through Advanced Placement or Dual Credit at RVC. - Talk with your school counselor about career options and the education required for those careers and the possibility about job shadowing. - Talk with friends, teachers, and your parents about college and career training. - Explore internships and apprenticeships utilize Career Cruising UNITE Xello. - Enroll in a summer enrichment program.
+Students are flagged for Running Start (2-year program), CEANCI Programs, and other Pathways in the fall of Sophomore year. - Do your best on the PSAT 10 assessment in April.
+This assessment along with your grades will determine your course placement for next year. - Consider earning college credit while in high school through Advanced Placement or Dual Credit at RVC. - Talk with your school counselor about career options and the education required for those careers and the possibility about job shadowing. - Talk with friends, teachers, and your parents about college and career training. - Explore internships and apprenticeships utilize Xello. - Enroll in a summer enrichment program.